brontosaurusrex/brontosaurusrex.github.io/_posts/2019-09-30-Criticism-of-Windows-10.md

 > The data collection functionality is capable of transmitting personal information, browsing history, the contents of emails, chat, video calls, voice mail, photos, documents, personal files[53] and keystrokes to Microsoft, for analysis, in accordance with the End User License Agreement.

 Color of the chassis ...?

-Negotiations will not work in this case.
+Negotiations/talking/fines will not work in this case.
+Microsoft is repeat offender.
 Ban this thing in EU.
 Today.